syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/state-persistence.md

 The following example demonstrates how to prevent Grid columns from persisting.
 In the [DataBound](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridBuilder-1.html#Syncfusion_EJ2_Grids_GridBuilder_1_DataBound_System_String_) event of the Grid, you can override the `addOnPersist` method and remove the columns from the key list given for persistence.

->**Note:** When the [EnablePersistence](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_EnablePersistence) property is set to true, the Grid properties such as column template, column formatter, header text, and value accessor will not persist.
+N> When the [EnablePersistence](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_EnablePersistence) property is set to true, the Grid properties such as column template, column formatter, header text, and value accessor will not persist.

 {% if page.publishingplatform == "aspnet-core" %}